AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 ###:material-home-floor-3: Experiment 2: what about palette hue?

-As I couldn't find an CAM16 table, I'm using CIE-Lch(ab) and CIE-Lch(uv) to check the hue values with different lightness.
-Results are less accurate for that reason, but should be close compared to CAM16.
+Since I couldn't find a CAM16 table, I use CIE-Lch(ab) and CIE-Lch(uv) to check the tint values ​​with different lightness.
+The results are therefore less accurate but should be closely compared to CAM16.

-If we look at the next table, we can see that Material 3 is not only varying lightness for the tonal palette, but also varying both chroma and hue.
-As we have learnt from the above observation, keeping hue stable in the high lightness parts is difficult.
+If we look at the next table, we can see that Material 3 is not only varying lightness for the tonal palette but also varying both chroma and hue.
+As we have learned from the above observation, keeping the hue stable in the high lightness parts is difficult.

 _Color conversion using CIE-L*_